 READ MORE: The Best Day Trips From Venice

 Northern Italy Road Trip: Stop 5 – Cinque Terre

 This picturesque coastal area of Liguria, Italy is famous for its boldly-coloured cascading houses, rugged coastlines and picture-postcard views.
 It looks too perfect to be real and has been on my dream Italy itinerary for a long time.
 I hope I make it there soon!

 Cinque Terre translates as ‘five earths’ and consists of five villages – Monterosso al Mare, Corniglia, Riomaggiore, Vernazza and Manarola.
-As the villages are difficult to drive in with narrow winding streets, I’d recommend you head for La Spezia or Porto Venere and jump on a ferry or train from there.
+As the villages are difficult to drive in with narrow winding streets, I’d recommend enjoying some hiking in Cinque Terre.
+Alternatively, head for La Spezia or Porto Venere and jump on a ferry or train from there.
 Once there, enjoy the food, stunning views, take a dip in the sea, hop on a boat and enjoy some world class sunsets!

 It’s a magical part of Italy, and while it gets busy during the summer, if you can time your visit for just out of the peak seasons, you’ll have a great time.

 Cinque Terre to Florence: 184km / 2 hours 41 mins approx.